Prästö, Åland: Military hospital

 The military hospital illustrated in Finland framstäldt i teckningar published 1845–1852.

 As the Åland Islands became a part of the Russian Empire in 1809, the islands were soon occupied by Russian military.
 A military hospital was established in Prästö in the early 1810s.
 As the construction of the Bomarsund Fortress started in 1829, the hospital was soon surrounded by several other buildings, forming a small village.
 The hospital operated until the fall of the Bomarsund Fortress in 1854, and was then burned down together with the nearby houses.

 Telegraph station

 In 1906, a unit of 750 Russian soldiers was sent to Prästö, although the Åland Islands had been demilitarized since the 1856 Treaty of Paris.
 The islands were used for smuggling weapons and illegal publications to the Socialist revolutionaries in Russia.
 The smuggling route ran from Stockholm to Åland and then via Southern Finland to Saint Petersburg.
-In order to chase the smugglers, the Russians built a telegraph line from Åland to the Finnish mainland.
+In order to chase the smugglers, the Russians with help from Kaj Himberg built a telegraph line from Åland to the Finnish mainland.
 One of the telegraph stations was built in Prästö.
 During the 1918 Finnish Civil War Invasion of Åland, the Prästö telegraph station was occupied by Whites who had landed the island from Finland.
 Today the 1913 built telegraph station works as museum which is open during the tourist season.